NTNUI/skjema/README.md

 ## Getting started

-This is one docker image that serves both the python api, and the next/react frontend, this is done by building the webapp as a static site, and serving it as static files through flask.
+This is one docker image that serves both the Python API, and the Next.js/React frontend.
+This is done by building the webapp as a static site, and serving it as static files through flask.
+Be aware that some of the python imports does not support development in Windows.

 To run just the frontend: